apapiu/mamba_small_bench/README.md

     Paper: https://arxiv.org/abs/2312.00752

 **Note**: I am not by any means an expert at any of this.
 Currently this is just a first pass at getting something up and running.
 There most likely are ways to improve both the architecture and the speed of the mamba code.

+#### TLDR of first impressions:

+CIFAR-10 Classification: The Mamba-based model slightly outperforms the Transformer ViT-like model (85% vs. 84% accuracy) on CIFAR-10 for models with similar # of params.
+However, the Mamba model is about 2x slower to train despite faster learning in terms of iterations.

+Shakespeare Character-Level Model: Mamba shows quicker convergence and a slightly better validation loss (1.463 (lower than the example in nano-gpt which gets 1.4697)).
+However, it's more prone to overfitting, particularly in configurations without dropout.

 ## Stacking Mamba Layers:
 The Mamba architecture is a sequence-to-sequence model based on a state space model architecture.
 Based on my basic understanding of the original paper and the GitHub repository, the code below is a reasonable (although likely not optimal) way to utilize the Mamba architecture.
 The concept is simple: stack several Mamba layers with normalization and optionally dropout.
 There's no need to add positional encoding or masking.